Ethereum Foundation

 Seed Round in 2019

-Connext, Inc. is a technology company based in San Francisco, California, founded in 2017 by Arjun Bhuptani, Layne Haber, and Rahul Sethuram.
-The company specializes in developing software that facilitates the purchase and management of blockchain applications.
-It offers features such as direct card purchases for tokens, access to existing vaults, decentralized compliance, and walletless signature capabilities.
-Additionally, Connext operates as an interoperability protocol, enabling fast and trustless communication between different blockchains.
-This innovation supports the creation of a more interconnected blockchain ecosystem.
+Connext, Inc. is a software development company based in San Francisco, California, founded in 2017 by Arjun Bhuptani, Layne Haber, and Rahul Sethuram.
+The company specializes in creating an interoperability protocol that facilitates fast and fully-trustless communication between different blockchains.
+Its innovative technology aims to foster the formation of an interconnected network of blockchains, commonly referred to as the internet of blockchains.
+Additionally, Connext provides users with tools to purchase and manage blockchain applications, offering features such as direct card purchases for token acquisition, access to current vaults, decentralized compliance, and walletless signature capabilities.

 Parity Technologies